Economy of Algeria: Public and private sectors

 Algeria's economy includes a significant public sector built up under a policy of import substitution industrialization which remained intact after other developing nations liberalised their economies under the influence of structural adjustment programmes advocated by the World Bank and the International Monetary Fund towards the end of the 20th century.
 As of 2019, this sector consisted of 400 publicly owned firms, and generates a third of the state's revenue.
-Although economic liberalisation has advocates in Algeria, in 2018 froze all plans to pursue privatisation.
+Although economic liberalisation has advocates in Algeria, in 2018 Algeria froze all plans to pursue privatisation.

-In addition, the social safety net in Algeria is stronger than in other countries in the region: it saw periods of expansion in the 1970s, and in the 2000s, helping to build stability after the Civil War.
+In addition, the social safety net in Algeria is stronger than in other countries in the region: it saw periods of expansion in the 1970s, and in the 2000s, helping to build stability after the Black Decade.
 It is supplemented by consumer subsidies.
 These measures allow for wages to be kept low.

 The restrictive political economy in Algeria and continued adherence to the ISI model has limited foreign direct investment in the country: Algeria has one of the lowest levels of FDI in Africa.
 However, local businesses have benefited from the state undertaking public works projects in the construction of roads, ports, dams and housing.
 Both fixed capital formation and credit extended to the private sector increased during the 2010s.